 Application Directory/ ├── <game name>.desktop --> This file contains path to the program's icon file, │ the name of the program and the command to execute it. ├── <game name>.png --> Your game's icon └── usr/ ├── bin/ --> Your fused binary needs to be placed here ├── lib/ --> Your libraries need to be placed here └── share/ --> Your (or LÖVE's) data files (and other things) need to be placed here, if any

 Finally, the directory needs to be converted into an AppImage, using AppImageAssistant available in the kit.
 More information can be found in the AppImage documentation.

 Compiling from source

-Then, download the Android SDK and NDK (currently only compatible with ndk 14b or less).
-And put a file called local.properties in the root path of project with the content (replacing ... by the local corresponding) :
+Then, download the Android SDK and NDK (only tested with r16 and r19 with additional patches), and put a file called local.properties in the root path of project with the content (replacing ... by the local corresponding) :

 Put the game (game.love) in the directory (project)/app/src/main/assets (if this directory don't exist create it).

 For Linux or macOS systems it may be necessary set the executable permission:

 Basic instructions for iOS (without fusing) are available at Getting_Started#iOS.

 To fuse your game into the LÖVE engine: